joshpeterson/summa/book/first_part/treatise_on_man/of_things_pertaining_to_the_first_man's_will---namely,_grace_and_righteousness/prologue.md

 (2) Whether in the state of innocence he had passions of the soul?
 (3) Whether he had all virtues?
 (4) Whether what he did would have been as meritorious as now?

+* Whether The First Man Was Created In Grace?
+* Whether Passions Existed In The Soul Of The First Man?
+* Whether Adam Had All The Virtues?
+* Whether The Actions Of The First Man Were Less Meritorious Than Ours Are?